 Red Eléctrica prepares the annual power demand evolution forecasts, together with the relevant coverage, for the medium and long term.
 These forecasts are essential in order to draw up the transmission grid development plans for the upcoming years, which approved by the Ministry of Industry, Tourism and Trade.

-Balancing Services managed by markets mechanisms:
+Balancing Services managed and remunerated through market mechanisms:

 - Secondary control.
 An optional ancillary service whose purpose is to maintain the generation-demand balance, automatically correcting deviations with respect to the anticipated power exchange schedule of the ‘Spain’ Control Block and those frequency deviations that may occur in the system.
 Its temporary action horizon ranges from 20 seconds to 15 minutes.
 This service is remunerated through market mechanisms via two concepts: availability (control band) and net usage (energy).
 Secondary control energy is equivalent to the use of the European standard product known as automatic Frequency Restoration Reserves (aFRR).